tereom/tereom_site/content/talk/2020-dataday-covid/index.md

 +++
-title = "Modelling daily covid cases in Mexico (Spanish)"
+title = "Modelling daily cases of COVID in Mexico (Spanish)"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.